Why the NBA All-Star Game is a runway in its own right

 This weekend in the Windy City, all the boutique and major sports brands are plotting enough events around town to fill a thirsty collector's calendar.
 Adidas kicked the parade off last Friday, reopening Tony's Sports -- a popular local sneaker and apparel destination in the 1990s and 2000s -- as a pop-up shop selling exclusive All-Star Weekend (ASW) gear.

 There are also dozens of sneaker drops.
-A new iteration of the Nike Kyrie 6, named for Brooklyn Nets star Kyrie Irving, features the signature sneaker draped in red, black and gold.
+A new iteration of the Nike Kyrie 6, named for Brooklyn Nets star Kyrie Irving, features a translucent forefoot strap and looks as if a New York City taxi collided with a piece of abstract art.
 The Puma x Def Jam Clyde is a fresh take on the OG hip-hop low-cut sneaker made famous by NBA legend Walt "Clyde" Frazier.
 And that's just a taste.
 (In keeping with tradition, newfangled All-Star Games or "ASG" shoes are normally kept under wraps until game time.)

 All-Star Weekend might be less of a social event than a major sneaker-branding marketing moment but not everyone is complaining.
 "The NBA has only recently started giving sneakers the shine they deserve," said Sean Williams, who has a YouTube talk show called Obsessive Sneaker Disorder.
 "Ten or 20 years ago, did TNT or ESPN care what sneaker anyone was wearing, except Michael Jordan?"